 So what do you wear under your ski pants?
 Is there specific clothing required for skiing that you should wear?
 YES!
 There are a few fabric options to choose from.
 Let’s explore them now.

 Thermals or long johns are an undergarment typically made from cotton or synthetic material.
 They are lightweight and will not hold you back while you ski.
 You can wear one pair, or two if the weather is extremely cold.

-Ski pants are a critical barrier between you and the elements.
+Ski pants are a critical barrier between you and the elements and one of the most basic ski essentials for beginners and all skiers.
 This water-resistant shell is one of the most important aspects of what you should wear when skiing.
 There are a few options to consider.

 Ski bibs resemble overalls.
 They are pants with adjustable straps at the top.
 They provide protection not only for your legs but for some of your upper body as well.

 Children or beginners typically wear a full ski bib for that added measure of protection when they fall.
 Let’s be honest you don’t want snow touching your back when you fall.

 Ski pants are basically just waterproof pants.
 When you go to buy ski pants there is a range that indicates how water-resistant it is.
 The higher the number, the better.
 This number indicates the water resistance of the material.

 There are high-end ski bibs and pants if you are looking to invest in a great pair of pants that will last a long time.
 However, I think Colombia and Lands End are great name brands that produce quality products and are a fraction of the cost.